puppetlabs/puppet-docs/source/pe/1.2/troubleshooting.markdown

 ## Miscellaneous Issues and Additional Tasks

-### Manual installation of the Ruby development libraries

-If you find that you need the Ruby development libraries but skipped them during installation, Puppet Labs currently recommends installing the packages manually rather than re-running the installer.
-The method for this will depend on your operating system's package management tools, but in each case, you must first navigate to the directory containing the packages for your operating system and architecture, which will be inside the `packages` subdirectory of the Puppet Enterprise distribution tarball.

-For systems using apt and dpkg (Ubuntu and Debian), execute the following commands:

-	dpkg -i *ruby*dev*

-	apt-get install --fix-broken

-For systems using rpm and yum (Red Hat Enterprise Linux, CentOS, and Oracle Enterprise Linux), execute the following commands:

-	yum localinstall --nogpgcheck *ruby*dev*

-### Configuring older agent nodes to work with Puppet Dashboard

-Puppet Dashboard learns about your site's agent nodes from report data sent by the puppet master.
-If you view the Dashboard immediately after installing it, you'll notice that it has no nodes listed; a full list of nodes will be built over the course of the following check-in cycle, and Dashboard will begin to track each node's history.

-This requires that your site's agent nodes be configured to send report data.
-Agent nodes running Puppet Enterprise will report by default, but if you are installing PE into an existing Puppet site, it's possible that some pre-existing agent nodes are not sending report data and will not appear in the Dashboard.
-If you suspect this to be the case, check the missing nodes' `puppet.conf` file and ensure that the `[agent]` or `[puppetd]` section contains `report = true`.

-### Importing existing node information into Puppet Dashboard
+### Import Existing Reports Into Puppet Dashboard

-If your previous Puppet architecture included stored reports on the puppet master (that is, if agent nodes were configured with `report = true` and the master was configured with `reports = store`), importing the reports into Puppet Dashboard can add value to this existing knowledge.

-To run the report importer, first locate the reports directory on your previous puppet master and copy it to the server running Puppet Dashboard.
-(N.B.: If invoked with `--configprint reportdir`, puppet master will return its reports directory and exit.)
-Then, on the Puppet Dashboard server, run the following commands with root privileges:
+If you are upgrading to PE from a self-maintained Puppet environment, you can add value to your older reports by importing the reports into Puppet Dashboard.
+To run the report importer, first locate the reports directory on your previous puppet master (`puppet master --configprint reportdir`) and copy it to the server running Puppet Dashboard.
+Then, on the Dashboard server, run the following commands with root privileges:

+included stored reports on the puppet master (that is, if agent nodes were configured with `report = true` and the master was configured with `reports = store`),  can add value to this existing knowledge.

 	cd /opt/puppet/share/puppet-dashboard
 	PATH=/opt/puppet/bin:$PATH REPORT_DIR={old reports directory} rake reports:import